aionnetwork/aion-docs/kernel/web3-access/web3-js/web3-eth.md

 ### Parameters

 1. `String|Number` - The block number or hash.
 Or the string `"genesis"`, `"latest"` or `"pending"` as in the `default block parameter`.
-2. Function - (optional) Optional callback, returns an error object as first parameter and the result as second.
+2. Function - (optional) Optional callback, returns an error object as the first parameter and the result as second.

 ### Returns